Carp fishing: Bighead carp

 Although bighead carp reach large size, they are difficult to capture with a rod and reel because of their filter-feeding habits.
 They may be captured by the "suspension method" used to catch silver carp, or, where legal, by snagging them by jerking a weighted treble hook through the water.
 Bighead carp cannot be shot from the air like silver carp, because, unlike the silver carp, they do not jump from the water in response to moving boats.
 However, they often feed near the surface where they can be shot by bowfishers.
-The bowfishing record, captured in the Mississippi River near Alton, Illinois in May 2008, is 92.5 lb (42 kg).
+The bowfishing record, captured in the Mississippi River near Alton, Illinois in May 2008, is 92.5 kg.